patrickcortez/AurSh/docs/grm.md

 ---

-## Authentication and API Limits
+## API Limits

-GRM uses the GitHub REST API, which has a rate limit of 60 requests per hour for unauthenticated users.
+GRM uses the public GitHub API, which has a limit of 60 requests per hour for anonymous users.

-**To increase your limit to 5,000 requests per hour:**
+**How to unlock 5,000 requests per hour:**
 1. Generate a Personal Access Token (PAT) on GitHub.
-2. Set it as an environment variable in your system or profile named `GITHUB_TOKEN`.
+2. Set it as an environment variable in your profile: `export GITHUB_TOKEN="ghp_xxxxxx"`
-   - E.g., `export GITHUB_TOKEN="ghp_xxxxxxxxxxxx"`
-3. GRM will automatically read this token and attach it to API requests.
+3. GRM will automatically find it and use it.

 ---